wilberquito/Paradigms-and-Programming-Languages/Prolog/Session1.md

 ![Anonymous variable example](Img/anonymous_variable.png)

-For a practical implementation see the knowledge base of the [var_anonymous.pl script](Examples/var_anonymous.pl).
+For a practical implementation see the knowledge base of the [var_anonymous.pl](Examples/var_anonymous.pl).

 ## Tracing the ouput